PRESTRESSED CONCRETE BRIDGE DESIGN - 2022/3

 |Assessment type||Unit of assessment||Weighting|

 The module will be assessed by a bridge design assignment and summative assessment, details of which are described below.
-At the end of each unit appropriate self assessment tasks are given for your practice about what you have learnt in that module.
-In most cases these will self assessed.
-These do not carry any marks but you are encouraged to attempt these and discuss on the solutions and problems with your peers using appropriate Surreylearn discussion forums for the units (Please see details about Surreylearn in your course handbook).
-There will also be peer assessments for this module.
+At the end of each unit appropriate self-assessment tasks are given for your practice about what you have learnt in that module.
+In most cases these will self-assessed.
+These tasks are not marked, but you can seek formative feedback from peers and the teaching team through the SurreyLearn discussion forums set up for each unit.

 - To promote an understanding of the principles of prestressed concrete as applied to bridges.